 With the tickets secured in Virginia, Mandel had to wait until the jackpot hit a number that would make financial sense after taxes, overhead, and paying off investors.

 A state lottery prize typically begins in the low millions and increases every time a drawing goes by with no winner.
 (When you see those insane $758m jackpots, it means nobody has won in quite some time.)
 Mandel had to anticipate when to strike, and had to hope for the best that there wouldn’t be multiple winners to dilute the pot and ruin his margins.

-And nobody — not even Mandel — could’ve anticipated the the madness that would ensue.
+And nobody — not even Mandel — could’ve anticipated the madness that would ensue.

 As Mandel knew, the “buy all combinations” method of winning the lottery was more of a logistical than a financial challenge.
 The hard part was yet to come.

-Mandel hired the accounting firm Lowe Lippmann to transfer $7.1m in investor funds to Crestar Bank in Virginia, where it was cut into $10k cashier’s checks.
+Mandel hired the accounting firm Lowe Lippmann to transfer $9m in investor funds to Crestar Bank in Boston, where it was cut into $10k cashier’s checks.
 He then lined up advance deals with Virginia-based retail chains to buy the tickets in bulk.
 All he needed was a point-person on the ground to orchestrate the mayhem.

 For this task, Mandel turned to an esteemed associate by the name of Anithalee Alex.

 Perennially outfitted in a gold rolex and a safari suit, Alex was a sweet talker who could “make the world seem like a bed of roses.”
 An ex-paratrooper turned Rolls Royce salesman turned oil prospector, he could often be seen gallivanting around his small town of Teutopolis, Illinois, in a t-shirt that read: “Please Lord, let me prove to you that winning the lottery won’t spoil me.”